markjacksonfishing/katacoda/secure/secure-image-scanning-policies-and-assignments/step06.md

 ![3rd Party Packages Vulnerabilities](secure-image-scanning-policies-and-assignments/assets/scanning10.png)

-Under the *Content* heading you will find details on every package installed on the image, along with its version number.
+Similarly, under the *Content* heading you will find details on every package installed on the image, along with its version number.